 More Top Tens

-Top 10 Custom Bikes of 2024: Editor’s Choice - Over the past week, we presented our Top 10 Customs of 2024 along with several Top 10 lists in popular categories like Cafe Racers, Scramblers, Trackers, etc. These were data-driven lists in which bikes were […]
+Top 10 Custom Bikes of 2025: Editor’s Choice! - Over the past week, we’ve presented our Top 10 Customs of 2025 along with several Top 10 lists in popular categories like Cafe Racers, Scramblers, etc. These were objective, data-driven lists in which bikes were […]

-Top 10 Restomods of 2024 - Vintage Bones, Modern Tech: BikeBound’s Top 10 Restomod Motorcycles of 2024… In recent years, we’ve been happy to watch restomod builds gain more and more traction.
-Generally, we consider restomods to be vintage bikes […]
+Top 10: Best Restomod Motorcycles of 2025 - Vintage Bikes, Modern Performance: BikeBound’s Top 10 Restomod Motorcycles of 2025… In recent years, we’ve watched restomod builds gain more and more traction.
+Generally, we consider restomods to be vintage or “youngtimer” bikes that […]

 It’s curious that builders and modders aren’t exploiting the potential of the Suzuki GT 750 more.
 With not too much tweaking, it’s possible to get more HP than stock and not in a 1000RPM powerband 🙂 and with modern suspension and some weight-loss, it could be a fun mount.